 The construction

-In 2022 ground works were completed and construction began.
+In 2022, the ground works were completed, and construction began.
 The prefabricated elements arrived on a lorry and were assembled and made watertight in a matter of days.

 Cat takes up the story: “It was so quick, and everything went smoothly.
-The shell was up in 4 days, and we needed another six months to complete the internal fit out because of the size and the amount of customisation.
-WeberHaus’s separate carpentry firm created the highly bespoke joinery needed.
-Our house is as individually made as it gets.
-The whole process took just two years from the purchase of the property to moving in.
-There are people on the street who started three years before us, and they were still building after we finished.
+The shell was up in four days, and we needed another six months to complete the internal fit out because of the size and the amount of customisation.
+WeberHaus’ separate carpentry firm created the highly bespoke joinery required.
+Our house is as individual as it gets.
+The whole process took just two years, from the purchase of the property to moving in.
+There are people on the street who started three years before us and were still building when we finished.
 The construction process was so fast.”

 The house